NonceGeek/arweave-based-gpt-bot/README.md

-# Scaffold GPT Bot
+# Arweave-based GPT Bot

 [EN](./README.md) / [CN](./README-CN.md)

-Scaffold for GPT Bot🤖 in GPT Store, based on `Deno` & `Supabase`, using Action for the dynamic data support.
+GPT Bot🤖 that based on Bodhi & Arweave, based on `Deno` & `Supabase`, using Action for the dynamic data support.

 > Examples:
 >